 Unsettled by the differences she found when changing middle schools, Amber’s dedication to education began early.
 At her first school she read Shakespeare and dissected frogs.
 At the second there were no books for English class and not enough desks in which to sit.
 “This experience drove me to learn more about inequity in education,” she says.
 Most recently, Amber served as the Senior Academic Lead and Advanced Teacher at Mastery Charter School – Shoemaker Campus.
 Previously, she taught eighth grade math and pre-calculus, and served as the Testing Coordinator and Summer School Principal at Shoemaker.

-Amber holds a Bachelor of Arts from the University of California and a Master of Education.
+Amber holds a Bachelor of Arts from the University of California and a Master of Education from California State University.